 Three planning windows apply:

-2. FIG regime claim under ITTOIA 2005 s.845A.
-4 years of full foreign-income and gains exemption if the 10-year-prior-non-residence gateway is met.
-The claim forfeits personal allowance, dividend allowance, and CGT annual exempt amount.
-Year-by-year modelling.
+- FIG regime claim under ITTOIA 2005 s.845A.
+4 years of full foreign-income and gains exemption if you meet the 10-year-prior-non-residence gateway.
+The claim costs you your personal allowance, dividend allowance, and CGT annual exempt amount, so it needs year-by-year modelling.

-3. IHT LTR clock.
-The 10-of-20 test starts ticking from the first UK-resident year.
-Planning around the 10-year horizon is critical for high-net-worth arrivals, particularly around trust-creation timing (excluded-property trusts created before LTR onset retain protected status under IHTA 1984 s.48ZA).
+- IHT LTR clock.
+The 10-of-20 test starts ticking from your first UK-resident year.
+If your estate is large, planning around that 10-year horizon is critical, particularly the timing of any trust creation (excluded-property trusts set up before LTR onset keep protected status under IHTA 1984 s.48ZA).

 The residual operation of domicile